alokc83/ghShellScripts/README.md

 <<<<<<<<<< BETA Version >>>>>>>>>>>>>>>

 KNOWN ISSUES :
+0] if there is/are space(s) in the project path, Script will be broken.
+You need to manually override variable $plistFile.

 1] Design to not to handle Major and Minor version
 2] Manual override is needed when minor version changes.
 To correctly set the previous minor number and revision accordingly.

 This automatic version generator. basis of following format (Major version).(Minor Version).(Revision)